 The next day, several of Rav Tzvi Yehudah’s students went to visit their master.
 They found Rav Tzvi Yehudah visiting the Rav HaNazir in his Jerusalem apartment.
 The two scholars were discussing the momentous events of the previous day.

 “Around eleven o'clock in the morning,” Rav Tzvi Yehudah told the students, “an army officer knocked on my door.
 He told me that Rabbi Goren, the IDF Chief Rabbi, had invited me to come immediately to the Kotel.
-A jeep waited for me in the street.”
+A jeep was waiting for me in the street.”

 The rabbi entered the vehicle, where he was joined by the Rav HaNazir (who was the father-in-law of Rabbi Goren).
 On the way to the Kotel, the officer told them the following story: